 Student Employment Opportunities

 Did you know SDSU’s University Student Union is more than just the hub of campus?
-Beyond being a one-stop shop, the Union is home to many great student employment opportunities in our Event Services department.
-Get ahead in today’s competitive job market by stacking your resume with valuable experience gained working in the Union.
-With five diversified service areas, the Union has opportunities for students of all backgrounds and experience levels.
+Beyond being a one-stop shop, the University Student Union is home to many great student employment opportunities in our Event Services department.
+Get ahead in today’s competitive job market by stacking your resume with valuable experience gained working in the University Student Union.
+With five diversified service areas, the University Student Union has opportunities for students of all backgrounds and experience levels.

 To apply or search for job postings, click the button below.
 All SDSU students will automatically have access to Handshake via their MyState credentials.

 Information Exchange Attendant: Information Exchange Attendants work scheduled shifts throughout the week at Information Exchange (Main Level).
-Attendants answer questions about the University and The Union, cash checks, send and receive faxes, sell event tickets, sell postage stamps, sell hunting and fishing licenses, assist with Central Reservations to schedule space throughout campus, and act as a resource for students and visitors alike.
+Attendants answer questions about the University and the University Student Union, cash checks, send and receive faxes, sell event tickets, sell postage stamps, sell hunting and fishing licenses, assist with Central Reservations to schedule space throughout campus, and act as a resource for students and visitors alike.
 The position involves a high degree of customer interaction.
 Previous cash handling experience is helpful but not required for this position.